jfree/orson-charts/README.md

 Orson Charts is a 3D chart library for the Java(tm) platform that can generate a wide variety of 3D charts for use in applications, applets and servlets.
 Key features include:

 - multiple chart types: pie charts, bar charts (regular and stacked), line charts, area charts, scatter charts and surface plots;
-- a mouse-enabled chart viewer provides 360 degree rotation and zooming for precise end-user view control;
+- mouse-enabled chart viewers in JavaFX and Swing provide 360 degree rotation and zooming for precise end-user view control;
 - configurable tool tip support;
 - interactive chart (mouse event support on all chart elements);
 - flexible data sources;